Stable maps to quotient stacks with a properly stable point: Introduction

 \subsection{Acknowledgements}

-We are thankful to Luca Battistella and Dori Bejleri for helpful conversations.
-We are thankful to Andres Fernandez Herrero for giving us detailed feedback on an earlier version of this manuscript.
+We are thankful to Luca Battistella, Dori Bejleri, Danier Halpern-Leistner, Felix Janda, Nick Kuhn, Denis Nesterov and Dhruv Ranganathan for helpful conversations.
+We are thankful to Andres Fernandez Herrero for giving us detailed feedback on an earlier version of this manuscript, and for suggesting an improvement on \Cref{lemma_one_can_check_rep_at_poli_pts}.